snitch-org/snitch/README.md

 First, [meson build](https://mesonbuild.com/)
 needs a
 [`subprojects`](https://mesonbuild.com/Subprojects.html#using-a-subproject)
-directory in the project source root for dependencies, then:
+directory in your project source root for dependencies.
+Create this directory if it does not exist, then, from within your project source root, run:

 ```bash
 > meson wrap install snitch
 ```

-downloads a reviewed wrap-file from [WrapDB](https://mesonbuild.com/Wrapdb-projects.html) to `subprojects/snitch.wrap`
+This downloads a reviewed wrap-file from [WrapDB](https://mesonbuild.com/Wrapdb-projects.html) to `subprojects/snitch.wrap`.
 Here's an equivalent wrap-git specification, for illustration:

 ```ini